-The methodology developed within the Erasmus+ Till project comes from a strong collaboration between the partners of the project and the consultation of other actors involved in the education system all across Europe.
+The methodology developed within the Erasmus+ TiLL project comes from a strong collaboration between the partners of the project and the consultation of other actors involved in the education system all across Europe.

 Study Report Output

-As a first stage of development the partners of the project gathered information on the educational systems in Europe, the way to become a teacher and how they are (or not) trained all along their professional pathway.
-The synthesis and the analysis of these results are presented in the Country Study Report coordinated by the Örebro University in Sweden.
+As a first stage of development the partners of the project gathered information on the educational systems in Europe, the way to become a teacher and how they are (or are not) trained all along their professional pathway.
+The synthesis and the analysis of these results are presented in the Country Study Report coordinated by Örebro University in Sweden.

-TILL London Meeting Report
+TiLL London Meeting Report

 The 1st meeting of the project, in London in February 2018, was the occasion to present the ambition and the methodology of the project to a wide range of experts.
-These two days of work rose the issues of societal changes and the impact of these on school and the kind of education/curricula children will need, the European context, career development of the teacher, lifelong learning, subject related learning and the ways of learning.
+From these two days of work rose the issues of societal changes and the impact of these on school and the kind of education/curricula children will need, the European context, career development of the teacher, lifelong learning, subject related learning and the ways of learning.

-TILL Reggio Emilia Meeting
+TiLL Reggio Emilia Meeting

 The 2nd meeting in Reggio Emilia was the occasion to present the summary of findings from the first intellectual output (the country report.).

 Partners also worked on the competencies to be focused on while developing the Competence model and the self assessment tool.
 These discussions can be found on the Italy meeting report and its appendixes which are the work developed by the UNIMORE team involved in the project.